» OPTIMAL EQUIPMENT FOR YOUR STRATOSPHERE MISSION «

 Payload: up to 800g 800g – 2500g

-The GPS tracker is responsible for locating your equipment and preserving your video footage.
-A reliable GPS tracker is therefore crucial for the success of your space mission.
-We provide you with two different systems that can be used individually or in combination:
+The GPS tracker ensures precise positioning and is responsible for helping you retrieve your equipment, including video footage and measurement data.
+A reliable GPS tracker is crucial for the success of your space mission.
+We offer two distinct systems that can be used individually or even combined, providing maximum security for a successful localization of your stratospheric probe.

 GPS Tracker STRATOfinder